GRaonix/Idle-Warrior/README.md

 Level landscapes :
 ================

-Random generations of stages, with night/day cycles (with a nice gradient), a ground line, mountains in the background, Sun & Moon following the time of the day.\
+Random generations of stages, with night/day cycles (with a nice gradient), a ground line, mountains in the background.\
+Sun & Moon following the time of the day.\
 Scrolling clouds.

 ![Landscape](landscape.png)